Gonellarro/CO2_Weather_Sensor/README.md

 # CO2_Wheather_Sensor
 Building a CO2 and wheather station with Wemos D1 mini micro controller, MH Z19B and BM280 sensors

 The aim of this project is to build a CO2 and weather station who grab meassures, send them through MQTT protocol to a MQTT server, and display them by means of a grafana dashboard.
-To reach this objective we have planned to build a device with Wemos D1 mini microcontroller attached with MHZ19B CO2 sensor and BME280 temperature, preassure and humidity meassures.
+To reach this objective we have planned to build a device with Wemos D1 mini microcontroller attached to a MHZ19B CO2 sensor and BME280 temperature, preassure and humidity meassures.

 In the way to achieve the full project we dispose: